-PREREQUISITES AND PLACEMENT IN THE CURRICULUM: Open to all 4th year medical students who have successfully completed their core rotations in Internal Medicine, Pediatrics, General Surgery, and Ob/Gyne
+PREREQUISITES AND PLACEMENT IN THE CURRICULUM: Open to all 4th year medical students who have successfully completed their core rotations in Internal Medicine, Pediatrics, General Surgery, Ob/Gyne and Psychiatry.

 PURPOSE: The goal of this elective shall be exposure and experience to all aspects of urban/suburban emergency care.

 • To introduce students to the complex specialty of emergency medicine;

 • Management of life threatening emergencies including: major trauma, cardiopulmonary arrest, myocardial infarction and cardiac dysrhythmias, intracranial hemorrhage and shock;